BoraVyvorant/esi-client-ruby/docs/CharacterApi.md

 api_instance = ESI::CharacterApi.new

 characters = [ESI::Array<Integer>.new] # Array<Integer> | The character IDs to fetch affiliations for.
-All characters must exist, or none will be returned.
+All characters must exist, or none will be returned

 opts = {
   datasource: "tranquility", # String | The server name you would like data from